 Master’s in Communication Programs in Central Florida

-UF’s College of Journalism also offers a Master of Arts in Mass Communication with specializations in Journalism, Public Relations (PR), Telecommunication, International/Intercultural Communication, and Science/Health Communication.
+UF’s College of Journalism and Communications also offers a Research and Theory Master of Arts in Mass Communication program with a Customizable Track and optional concentrations in Public Relations (PR), and Science/Health Communication.
 Each of these tracks has different core and elective coursework that is tailored to the student’s concentration.
-For example, the Public Relations track has core classes in professional responsibility, PR research, and PR management, while the electives include classes in special topics within PR, PR and fundraising and philanthropic efforts, and global public relations.
-On the other hand, the Science/Health track includes core classes in public policy, science and health communication, and mass communication, after which students can select electives in public relations, public relations and crisis management, audience analysis, and mass communication.
+The Customizable Track emphasizes core classes in mass communication research, academic writing, and the intersection of communication, technology, and society.
+This track enables students to choose courses according to their interests in journalism, advertising, media production and management, media technology, mass communication law, and/or global and intercultural communication.
+The Public Relations track has core classes in professional responsibility, PR research, and PR management, while the electives include classes in PR and fundraising, and global public relations.
+On the other hand, the Science/Health Communication track includes core classes in public policy, science and health communication, and mass communication, after which students can select electives in public relations and crisis management, audience analysis, and mass communication.

 Master’s in Communication Programs in North Florida and the Panhandle

 Florida State University’s (FSU) School of Communication, located in Tallahassee, offers four different master’s in communication programs.
 FIU’s Master’s in Integrated Marketing Communication program prepares students for careers at the intersection of public relations, advertising, marketing, communication technology, and applied research.
+This program features optional concentrations or course clusters in Intercultural & Multicultural Marketing Communication and Strategic Communication; students can also craft their own concentration based on their choice of electives.
 The core curriculum of this program covers topics such as consumer behavior, account planning and management, communication research and statistics, and the foundations of integrated marketing strategy.
 Students can take electives in multicultural marketing, digital communication, and organizational communication theory.